Shepherd Hills Tested: 2013 season

-In April 2013, at a PBR BFTS event in Billings, Montana, Mauney and Shepherd Hills Tested met up for the fourth time.
+In April 2013, at a PBR BFTS event in Billings, Montana, J.B.
+Mauney and Shepherd Hills Tested met up for the fourth time.
 Mauney selected the bull in the BFTS championship round draft.
 Mauney was one of only two riders to ever score a qualified ride on the bull, but was not afraid to admit the bull had embarrassed him several times.
 "That bull is hard to ride," Mauney said.
 "I rode him twice and he shit-canned me a lot of times."
 Mauney particularly remembers this fourth attempt when Shepherd Hills Tested knocked him unconscious.
 Tested burst out of the bucking chute fast.
 "He came back to the left and I fell back and all my weight was on my feet and my feet came straight up over him.
 I was hung upside down the side of him and when he came around he caught me with both back feet and slapped me into the ground".
 Mauney was down and out."
 The judges marked Shepherd Hills Tested a high score of 45.75 points for his efforts.
 In another example of Tested's "rebound" tendency, in October 2013, Mauney rode him in McAlester, Oklahoma.
 After that, Shepherd Hills Tested turned around and, at his next event on his way to earning the PRCA championship, bucked off Josh Koschel and Trey Benton.
 In November 2013, at the J.W.
 Hart PBR Tour Pro Division event in McAlester, Oklahoma, Mauney rode Tested for a qualified ride for the second and last time.
 Mauney scored 90.50 points, while the bull made a 44-point bull score.
 The ride came about a month after Mauney won his first world championship in 2013.

 In June 2013, at a PRCA event in Decatur, Texas, Shepherd Hills Tested bucked off Randy Quartieri in 1.03 seconds for a bull score of 45 points.
 In August 2013, at a PRCA event in Castle Rock, Colorado, Shepherd Hills Tested bucked off Bobby Welsh in 1.30 seconds for a bull score of 45 points.
-In August 2013 at a PRCA event in Caldwell, Idaho, Shepherd Hills Tested bucked off future world champion Cooper Davis in 2.20 seconds for a bull score of 45.50 points.
+In August 2013 at a PRCA event in Caldwell, Idaho, Shepherd Hills Tested bucked off Cooper Davis in 2.20 seconds for a bull score of 45.50 points.